 Network and Wireless Communication Solutions

-Wireless communication, as the name suggests, is the name given to data transmission without any cables.
-Generally, radio waves are used for data transfer.
-The reason I usually say is because technologies that use light instead of radio waves, such as infrared, are still in our lives.
-The remote controls of devices such as televisions we use in our home communicate with infrared light.
-If we recall, the mobile phones we used in the 2000s could even transfer files with infrared communication instead of bluetooth.
+Wireless communication, as the name suggests, is the name given to the transmission of data without any wires.
+Usually radio waves are used for data transfer.
+The reason why I say usually is because technologies that use light instead of radio waves, such as infrared, are still in our lives.

 WiFi

-The most used IEEE 802.11 standards today are 802.11b / g / n and ac standards.
+The most widely used IEEE 802.11 standards today are 802.11b/g/n and ac standards.

 The 802.11b and 802.11g standards use the 2.4 GHz frequency.
 The maximum communication speeds they can reach are 11 Mbps for the 802.11b standard and 54 Mbps for the 802.11g standard.

-The 802.11n standard uses 2.4 GHz and 5 GHz frequencies.
+The 802.11n standard uses the 2.4 GHz and 5 GHz frequencies.
 The maximum speed that can be reached using this standard is 150 Mbps.

 The 802.11ac standard uses the 5 GHz frequency.
 The maximum speed that can be reached using this standard is 780 Mbps.